ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 Manifest files are stored, and version controlled in a git repository.

-A Kubernetes operator running on the ACM Kubernetes cluster called "Config Sync" observe that git repository and auto-magically apply all manifests following a GitOps process.
+A Kubernetes operator running on the ACM Kubernetes cluster called "Config Sync" observe that git repository and reconcile all manifests following a GitOps process.

 ![Config-Sync](img/config-sync.png)
 ![GitOps](img/gitops.png)